-fun> Fun - Includes in Fun, local vs. system and the FUN_LIB_DIR environment variable
+fun> Includes, local vs. system and the FUN_LIB_DIR environment variable

 Using local vs. system includes, FUN_LIB_DIR, DEFAULT_LIB_DIR, and namespaced includes with `as`.